What does it take to create a Thai Massage online course?

 Producing hundreds of Thai Massage training videos

-takes quite some computer processing power
+takes a lot of computer processing power

 Recording the Thai Massage videos is only the first step.
 Then they have to be edited to make them look presentable.